Is An Expensive Policy A Better Policy? (What Goes Into Insurance Pricing)

 Watch It On YouTube

-In this video, I will explain to you the components that go into insurance pricing and whether or not it makes sense for you to pay more or less for a given policy.
+In this article, I will explain to you the components that go into insurance pricing and whether or not it makes sense for you to pay more or less for a given policy.

 Generally, the price of insurance is a combination of the three main factors.

 1. Probability of claim